 London Gay Couple City Trip to the British Capital

 The English capital city England has 13 boroughs in so-called Inner London.
 However, the metropolitan region of London, the so-called London Metropolitan Area, is home to over 14 million people.
 This makes London officially the most populated metropolitan area in Europe.
 And we, as LGBT travelers, also notice that.
-By the way, our tips for accommodations are the simply furnished, clean but small double rooms available for a really good price in the hotels of the Travel LODGE chain.
+By the way, our tips for accommodations are simply furnished, clean but small double rooms available for an excellent price in the hotels of the Travel LODGE chain.
 Our first booking and stay at Travelodge London Central Bank was a perfect hit.
-In the middle of the London borough of Bank, which is known not necessarily for LGBT and gay life but for the financial world of London, we just stayed easy but well.
+In the middle of the City of London close to the underground station of Bank, which is known not necessarily for LGBTQ+ and gay life but for the financial world of London, we just stayed easy but well.
 For those who have forgotten something in their backpack or washing bag, there is a vending machine with the most important travel essentials right next to the reception.
 The nearest underground stations Bank, Cannon Street, Monument Stat, on and Mansion House, are in just a 10-minutes walking distance away from the hotel.

 Breakfast like real Londoners

 Since we don’t have to spend every moment of enjoyment in a restaurant, we love to enjoy some eating outdoors.
 So, our day begins with a breakfast by the Thames river overlooking London-Shard.
 To do so, we treat ourselves to a meal deal for £3 at Sainsbury’s enjoying it on a bench right on the banks of the Thames.
 Joggers from the Financial District run by, tourists take photos while we have breakfasts and walking along the river, constantly accompanied by street art, which simply needs to be photographed!
 A slightly different way to breakfast…

 Rollercoasters at Thorpe Park – Screaming like there is no tomorrow